Code-Institute-Submissions/bucketlist/README.md

 Intention Division, Intention Name and Intention Description are required fields. <br>
 Intention Name is a required input field with a min length of 5 and a max length of 50. <br>
 Intention Description requires is a required textarea with a min length of 5 and a max length of 200. <br>
+Due Date needs to be filled in. <br>
 When there is an error:
 ![](static/img/add_intention_error.JPG)